Ramalh/MutationNetwork/README.md

 score - average score of the interactions between intervals that the given mutation affects directly or indirectly

-onco/ts_range_X - number of intervals that has overlap with given onco/ts genes within X range
+onco/ts\_range\_X - number of intervals that has overlap with given onco/ts genes within X range

-onco/ts_range_X_gene - number of genes that has shortes path lenght of X from the mutation in the graph
+onco/ts\_range\_X\_gene - number of genes that has shortes path lenght of X from the mutation in the graph

-onco/ts_range_X_list - name of genes that has shortes path lenght of X from the mutation in the graph
+onco/ts\_range\_X\_list - name of genes that has shortes path lenght of X from the mutation in the graph

-# merge_genes.py
+# MergeGenes.py

-usage: get_drivers.py [-h] -n NAMES -t TYPE -g GENCODE [-o [OUTPUT]]
+usage: MergeGenes.py [-h] -n NAMES -t TYPE -g GENCODE [-o [OUTPUT]]

 example:

 ```
-python get_drivers.py -names hugo_symbols.csv -type oncogenes -gencode gencode.v47.basic.annotation.gtf.gz
+python MergeGenes.py -names hugo_symbols.csv -type oncogenes -gencode gencode.v47.basic.annotation.gtf.gz
 ```

 ## Input Files

-names (hugo_symbols) -- at least one column csv file that contains hugo symbol of genes (Columns should be called "Hugo Symbols").
+names (hugo\_symbols) -- at least one column csv file that contains hugo symbol of genes (Columns should be called "Hugo Symbols").

 type (oncogenes) -- an arbitrary gene type